NKUCodingCat/qg09-py/README.md

 Type `q.py -h` and get helps

+    -h, --help     show this help message and exit
     -b B           the number of files in each batch job -e {yes,no}    email notification when ended?
-    -l L         addition to PBS resource list
+    -f F           the preFix of multi jobs pbs file name -l L           addition to PBS resource list
     -m M           memory used per node <Amomut><Unit> -n N           the number of nodes used  <- I think you should keep it in 1 -p P           the number of processors used per node -q Q           the queue to submit the job
     -r {yes,no}    submit the job?
     -s S           scratch space to use
-    -t T         the amount of wall clock time (format: hh:mm:ss) -x X         additional PBS node features required
+    -t T           the amount of wall clock time (format: hh:mm:ss) -V             display version information and exit
+    -v, --verbose  print extra informations and makes you annoyed -x X           additional PBS node features required

 ## What you can set in config file
     Scratch_maps        <= you can set the alias of scratch directory